heavy-resume/heavy-stack/README.md

 - Go to "Run and Debug", select "Data Record Heavy Stack"
 - Open your page and start doing the user actions you want to loop
 - When you are done, go back to the terminal and press Ctrl+C to stop the recording
-- Move your recording where you feel it is appropriate.
-The locust file is under `tests/load_testing/data_recorder_locust.py`
+- Move your recording to where you feel it is appropriate.
+The locust file is under `tests/load_testing/data_recorder_locust.py`.
+  - A demo file is in the same directory.

 ### Step 2
 - Go to "Run and Debug", select "Run Heavy Stack", and under the `Run` menu select `Run without debugging`